Income Protection Insurance For Contractors

 Here are a few of the reasons why we can help you:

 - Insurance Hero is an independent insurance broker.
 We do not tie to any underwriter; our service is completely impartial.
-It allows us to find you income protection insurance for contractors that is competitive and tailored to your circumstances.
+It allows us to find you competitive income protection insurance for contractors, tailored to your circumstances.

-- As brokers, we have more substantial negotiating power when dealing with insurers and can offer lower premiums than if you go direct.
+- As brokers, we have greater negotiating power with insurers and can offer lower premiums than you can when going direct.

-- Our caring team will fully support you during the claim process should you make a claim, ensuring the income protection for contractors process is efficient and enabling you to get a prompt payout.
+- Our caring team will fully support you during the claim process, should you make one, ensuring the process is efficient and enabling you to receive a prompt payout.

 Contact Insurance Hero today on 0203 129 88 66 for your contractor income protection quote.
 Our friendly team will work with you to provide a quote tailored to your circumstances – We want to ensure your plan is watertight.
 Your policy is our top priority!